Empty Nest: Premise

 Harry Weston's job is another major focus for the show.
-For the first five seasons he works at a hospital, where he is assisted by wisecracking Southern nurse Laverne (Park Overall).
-Laverne and Harry are shown to be good friends, originating with their first on-screen meeting in a sandwich shop where they start an argument over who would get the last Samms Sammich.
-Shown to consist of turkey, roast beef, salami, pepperoni, ham, grilled chicken, a veggie patty, tuna, meatballs and fake crab meat, this combination became the number one selling sandwich in Tacoma after the airing of this episode.
-In season six Harry retires, eventually going to work for a struggling inner-city medical clinic run by the tough-talking Dr. Maxine Douglas (Marsha Warfield).
+For the first five seasons, he works at a hospital, where he is assisted by wisecracking Southern nurse Laverne, played throughout the series by Park Overall.
+Laverne and Harry are shown to be good friends.
+In season six, Harry retires, eventually going to work for a struggling inner-city medical clinic run by the tough-talking Dr. Maxine Douglas.
 Nurse Laverne, having been fired by Dr. Weston's replacement, comes to work there as well.

-Another character who make an appearance is Carol's boyfriend, Patrick (Paul Provenza), an artist who is almost as eccentric as she is.
-Patrick convinces the Westons to let him use their empty garage as his new painting studio and, when his relationship with Carol becomes serious, he eventually moves in altogether.
+Another character who appears is Carol's boyfriend, Patrick, an artist who is almost as eccentric as she is.
+Patrick convinces the Westons to let him use their empty garage as his new painting studio and, when his relationship with Carol becomes serious, he eventually moves into the house.
 Carol and Patrick's romantic bliss is short-lived, and they break up at the beginning of season six.
-However, this leads into another plot line where Carol finds out she is pregnant with Patrick's child.
-Carol choses to raise the baby, Scotty, on her own.
+Carol then finds she is pregnant with Patrick's child, and chooses to raise the baby, Scotty, on her own.

 Estelle Getty reprised her Golden Girls character Sophia Petrillo during Empty Nest's final two seasons (after the cancellation of The Golden Palace).
 In the show, it is explained that Sophia has moved back into the nearby Shady Pines retirement home.